bii-dpi/dude_decoy_generator/README.md

 0. `00_download_ZINC_smiles.wget`: downloads SMILES for all ZINC15 compounds in stock to `data/raw_files/`.
 1. `01_combine_smis.py`: combines the SMILES text files in `data/raw_files` into one file of ~15 million compounds, `all_zinc.smi`.
 2. `02_get_fingerprints.py`: generates ECFP4 fingerprints for all compounds, and stores them in `data/fingerprints/ecfp4`.
 Support for other fingerprinting methods planned.
 Fingerprints are used in selecting the compounds most topologically-dissimilar to their corresponding actives.
-3. `03_get_decoy_properties.py`: generates six physicochemical properties (molecular weight, logP, number of rotatable bonds, number of hydrogen bond acceptors and donors, and net charge) for all compounds.
+3. `03_get_decoy_properties.py`: generates six physicochemical properties (molecular weight, logP, number of rotatable bonds, number of hydrogen bond acceptors and donors, and net charge) for all compounds, and stores them in `data/all_zinc_w_prop.csv".
 Decoys are selected to property-match their corresponding actives.
 4. `04_sort_ligands.py`: stores arrays of these compunds sorted by these six properties.
 Pre-sorted arrays are stored to make property-matching during decoy selection faster through enabling binary search.

 ### B. Supply the SMILES of ligands to generate decoys for